loader image

 Minerals – Flotation reagents #

-Does the use of flotation reagents in extraction & purification of mined minerals render the product prohibited?
+Does the use of flotation reagents in extraction and purification of mined minerals render the product prohibited?
 Is a producer required to demonstrate the absence of flotation reagents in the final product?
 (189)

 Minerals which have been extracted using flotation reagents that are not intended to form part of the mineral substance are allowed.
 Given that flotation reagents are removed and reused by the mining industry, the operator is not required to prove the purity of the final product.

-No. Unless specifically listed in the PSL, minerals that have undergone such a change are not permitted.
+No. Unless specifically listed, minerals that have undergone such a change are not permitted.

 Microbial fertilizers and soil amendments #

-What are the requirements for substrates used to create microbial fertilizers or microbial soil amendments?
+What are the requirements for substrates (and substances) used to create microbial fertilizers or microbial soil amendments?
 (167.2)

 Polyoxin D zinc salt #